KDE/kde-builder/doc/using-kde-builder/advanced-features.md

 It is possible to log into the Plasma session built by KDE Builder.
 This can be used for testing new features.

 In your configuration file, enable the [install-login-session](#conf-install-login-session) option.
-Build the `plasma-workspace` module.
+Build the `plasma-workspace` project.
 KDE Builder will install the session at the end of the process.

 The installation script requires write access to these locations, so you will be asked to enter a sudo password:
 - `/usr/local/share/xsessions/`